dycodedev/veritrans-node/README.md

 #### 6. Expire Transaction

-`Veritrans.transaction.expire(id, callback)` - Expire a transaction which payment has not yet completed by the customer.
+`vt.transaction.expire(id, callback)` - Expire a transaction which payment has not yet completed by the customer.

 __Params__: